 What to Consider When Looking for a Hearing Aid

 Like other medical devices, hearing aids do not come with a “one size fits all” option.
-In order to gain the find the most satisfaction from hearing aids, it is crucial to consider the following:
+In order to gain the most satisfaction from hearing aids, it is crucial to consider the following:

 - Your audiologist or hearing aid specialist: Getting hearing aids for the first time is an important life transition.
 Having a hearing healthcare professional that you trust and who carefully considers your needs will help alleviate any anxiety or confusion during the process.

 - Battery usage: Batteries are an additional cost and responsibility to continue successfully using your hearing aids.
 Each hearing aid style and your daily amount of hearing aid use will determine how frequently the batteries need to be changed.
 Completely-in-the-Canal (CIC) hearing aids have the lowest disposable battery life lasting between 3-7 days, while Behind-the-ear (BTE) hearing aids can last between 9-20 days.
-Rechargeable batteries also exist in some hearing aid models and require an overnight charge to power the hearing aids throughout the day.
+Rechargeable batteries also exist in many hearing aid models and require an overnight charge to power the hearing aids throughout the day.

 - Additional features: Most hearing aid models come equipped with wireless technology to allow you to easier connect with televisions and cell phones.
 Many models also offer telecoil and directional microphones to assist in noisier settings.
 Consider your hearing needs and priorities to select the features that will benefit you most.
 Learn about new technology innovations here.

 - Total price: The total price of a hearing aid may include future servicing by your hearing aid provider.
 Ensure you are comfortable with the services you are getting in comparison to the price that is offered.